Neuroquila-n8fall/JunkersControl/README.md

 The oneWire and DallasTemperature libraries are included and used to fetch additional temperatures like the return temperature which isn't available on the bus.

 See `t_sensors.h` for setting up addresses.

+### Dynamic Adaption

+Simply put: my heating system is way too powerful and the radiators are not capable of getting rid of the energy fast enough.
+I figured if I lower the temperature by the difference between return and desired room temperature I can get away with a more dynamic model:

+Adaption = Desired target room temperature - feed temperature (+ Manual Adaption)

+This means that the setpoint of the feed will be lowered by the difference.
+You don't have to pump in that much energy when 90% of it returns to the heat exchanger which by itself will always try to steer the feed temperature to the average setpoint.

+This kind of adaption is, of course, very simple and rough.
+As soon as this mode is active, the `mqttAdaption` value will alter the value accordingly so in my instance I put in additional 5° `mqttAdaption` so if the temperature would be lowered to around 35° feed, it will be actually set to 40°.

 ### OTA Updates and Console